pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

    - **Virtual private cloud (VPC)** select your cluster VCP which should be accessible by your organization.
    - **Subnet group** select **default** or specify a subnet your deployment requires.
-   - **Public access** select **no** unless your organizaiton requires public access and you have appropriate security protocols for your subnet in place.
+   - **Public access** select **no** unless your organization requires public access and you have appropriate security protocols for your subnet in place.
    - **VPC security group** select **Create new** and in **New VPC security group name**, specify an appropriate `security-group-name`.
    - If required, click **Additional configuration** and specify a non-default **Database port** if your access requires a port other than port `5432`.